Fenenna of Kuyavia: Queen of Hungary

-Death and Aftermaths
+Death and aftermath

 The sources are silent about Fenenna's death.
 Therefore, the date of her death can be determined only on basis of the negotiations of King Andrew III with the Austrian court for his second marriage with Agnes of Habsburg, and the documents issued by both Fenenna and Agnes.
 Almost all the known sources place the wedding of King Andrew III with Agnes of Habsburg in Vienna on 13 February 1296.
 However, although the year is generally accepted, the exact day and months varied in a number of partly independent sources.
 Documents issued by the Queen of Hungary also contributed to the confusion.
 The last document issued by Fenenna was dated 8 September 1295, while the first document issued by Agnes was dated 1 May 1295.
 Since the marriage of Andrew III with the Austrian princess was in 1296, the document probably was incorrectly written and had to be moved back by one year.
 It is now accepted that Andrew III's wedding with Agnes of Habsburg was held in 1296.
 In consequence, Fenenna was certainly dead by the end of 1295; the place of her burial is unknown.

 After Fenenna's death, Andrew III entered into an agreement with Władysław I's opponent, Wenceslaus II.
 As a part of this settlement, his daughter Elizabeth was engaged to the son and heir of the Bohemian king, the future Wenceslaus III, in 1298.
 However, this marriage was never realized.
 Wenceslaus instead married Viola Elisabeth of Cieszyn, but later he planned to divorce Viola and marry Elizabeth before he was assassinated.

 When King Andrew III died in 1301, Elizabeth was taken by her stepmother Agnes to Austria and forced to join the Dominican monastery in Töss, Switzerland, where she died in 1338 as the last representative of the Arpad dynasty.